The Racetam Family: An Introduction

 How Racetams Work

-- Enhanced Brain Metabolism – Enhancing brain metabolism through stimulation of oxidative catabolism, improving ATP-turnover and cAMP levels which increases the efficiency and levels of energy, and enhancing phospholipid metabolism whilst also increasing protein synthesis in the brain.
-The hippocampal portion of the brain that is involved with long-term memory potentiation and spatial navigation, along with a release of dopamine and acetylcholine, however there is no inhibition or modulation of neural release.
-However the majority of action does not occur within the hippocampus because of racetams, but other supplements like ginkgo biloba do increase the memory recall effectiveness in the hippocampus.
-Mostly racetams only mildly act on the hippocampal neurons and instead act on cerebral ones.
+- Enhanced Brain Metabolism – Enhancing brain metabolism through stimulation of oxidative catabolism, improving ATP, turnover and cAMP levels which increases the efficiency and levels of energy, and enhancing phospholipid metabolism while also increasing protein synthesis in the brain.
+The hippocampal portion of the brain that is involved with long-term memory potentiation and spatial navigation, along with a release of dopamine and acetylcholine, however, there is no inhibition or modulation of neural release.
+The majority of action does not occur within the hippocampus because of racetams, but other supplements like ginkgo biloba do increase the memory recall effectiveness in the hippocampus.

 - Better Communication Between Right and Left Brain Hemispheres – Racetams increasing communication across the corpus callosum, the part of the brain separating it into two hemispheres.
 The current hypothesis is that by increasing the amount of communication between the right and left side of the brain, you will encourage a higher level of idea formation.
-Essentially this results in more efficient memory, with a higher volume.
-The increased communication of left and right brained thinking, leads to a higher level of thinking.
+This results in more efficient memory, with a higher volume.
+The increased communication of left and right brained thinking leads to a higher level of cognitive function.

 Clinical uses of Racetams